 The U.S. Fish and Wildlife Service (USFWS) is one of two lead Federal Agencies responsible for the protection and conservation of Federal Trust Resources, including threatened or endangered species listed under the Endangered Species Act of 1973 (16 U.S.C.
 1531 et seq.)
 (ESA).
 In the U.S. Caribbean, the USFWS has jurisdiction over terrestrial plants and animals, the Antillean manatee and sea turtles when nesting.
 The National Marine Fisheries Service has jurisdiction over marine species, except for the manatee.
 The ESA directs all Federal agencies to participate in conserving these species.
-Specially, section 7 of the ESA requires Federal agencies to consult with the USFWS to ensure that actions they fund authorize, permit, or otherwise carry out will not jeopardize the continued existence of any listed species or adversely modify designated critical habitat.
+Section 7 of the ESA requires Federal agencies to consult with the USFWS to ensure that actions they fund authorize, permit, or otherwise carry out will not jeopardize the continued existence of any listed species or adversely modify designated critical habitat.

 The USFWS issued regulations in 1986 detailing the consultation process.
-As part of this consultation process, the USFWS review development projects to assist Federal agencies on the compliance of the ESA.

-The U.S. Department of Housing and Urban Development (HUD) typically allocate grant funds for rural and urban development projects.
-Obligations under the ESA, as well as the National Environmental Policy Act (NEPA), require HUD to perform consultation and an environmental impact review prior to the project's authorization.
+As part of this consultation process, the USFWS reviews development projects to assist Federal agencies on the compliance of the ESA.
+Since HUD typically allocate grant funds for rural and urban development projects, obligations under the ESA, as well as the National Environmental Policy Act (NEPA), require HUD to perform consultation and an environmental impact review prior to the project's authorization.
 Primarily, these projects involve repair or reconstruction of existing facilities associated with developed land.

-In order to expedite the consultation process, the Caribbean Ecological Services Field Office has developed this Blanket Clearance Letter (BCL) to cover for activities and projects that typically result in no adverse effects to federally-listed species under our jurisdiction.
-If projects comply with the project criteria discussed below, no further consultation with the USFWS is needed.
+In order to expedite the consultation process, the Caribbean Ecological Services Field Office (CESFO) has developed this BCL to cover for activities and projects that typically result in no adverse effects to federally-listed species under our jurisdiction.
+The proposed project criteria discussed below are subject to the following conditions: